Skip to main content

 Elected Officers

-The 2025-26 Rainbow Auckland Executive comprises of eight elected volunteer officers.
+The 2026-27 Rainbow Auckland Executive comprises of seven elected volunteer officers, with vacancies for co-chair, membership, and secretary.

 Co-Chair (he/him)